altanner/graphical-data-apps/site-build/content/posts/03layout.md

 with tab4:
     st.image("kittens.png")
 ```
+Give that a try and check how it looks in the app (remember to save to see the changes).

 {{< admonition type="tip" title="More layout options and customisations." open=false >}}
 While you can explore the docs more fully in your own time, and as you need for your own projects, we will just point out a few useful items, to give you a feel for what is possible: